Before you configure registered servers for backup, it is important to understand the steps of configuration. When you configure a File server, you:

 After you add a backup set to the server, the server is configured for backup and the agent automatically backs up files and folders based on the content rule and backup policy.
 You can create multiple backup sets for a server.

 The backup content in the backup set specifies what should be backed up.
-You can define the data to back up as the content rule or custom content.
-When you create a content rule, you choose file types and folders.
-By default, Phoenix provides a content rule that already includes certain file types and folders that you can use.
+You can define the data to back up using an existing content rule or custom content.
+When you create a content rule, you choose folders, file types, file extensions, and file patterns.
+By default, Druva provides a content rule that backs up all folders.
 The following screenshot depicts a sample content rule created to backup all folders on the server.

-A backup policy specifies when a backup job is executed for a server, bandwidth available to the agent, and for how long a snapshot or log backup is retained.
+A backup policy specifies when a backup job is executed for a server, bandwidth available to the agent, and for how long a recovery point or log backup is retained.
 For File servers, backup policies define:

 - When a backup job is triggered.